 Operation and Maintenance Expenses are also defined in the Bond Resolution and basically include all expenses including principal and interest payments with respect to lease financing agreements except depreciation and amortization allowances, extraordinary repairs, debt issuance costs, amounts paid from government grants, unfunded net pension liabilities or other post-employment benefits that do not result in any actual disposition of cash and interest on Bonds.
 It is considered an event of default under the Bond Resolution if the District fails to comply with its rate covenant for two consecutive years.
-For the year ended September 30, 2021, Net Revenues equaled approximately 162.14% of the Annual Principal and Interest Requirement.
+For the year ended September 30, 2022, Net Revenues equaled approximately 165.59% of the Annual Principal and Interest Requirement.

-Note 12 - Municipal Bond Debt Service Reserve Insurance
+Note 13 - Municipal Bond Debt Service Reserve Insurance

 Section 4.07(b) of the Series Resolution for the Revenue Bonds provides that in lieu of the deposit of moneys into the various Debt Service Reserve Funds, the District may satisfy all or a portion of the Reserve Requirement by causing to be credited thereof an irrevocable and unconditional surety bond, line of credit, letter of credit or insurance policy.
-In accordance with Section 7.05(C) of the Bond Resolution, upon execution and delivery of the Policy, the Trustee shall transfer any excess cash that exceeds the Reserve Requirement from the Debt Service Reserve Fund into the Debt Service Fund.
+In accordance with Section 7.05(C) of the Bond Resolution, upon execution and delivery of the Policy, the Trustee shall transfer any excess cash that exceeds the Reserve Requirement from the Debt Service Reserve Fund.

-An Insurance Agreement (Surety Policy) was issued on November 21, 2014 for an amount equal to the reserve requirement of the Water System Improvement Revenue Bonds, Series 2010 in consideration of a premium payment.
-This policy was cancelled with the call of the bonds on June 1, 2020.
 An Insurance Agreement (Surety Policy) was issued on November 22, 2016 for an amount equal to the reserve requirement of the Water System Refunding Revenue Bonds, Series 2016 in consideration of a premium payment.
 An Insurance Agreement (Surety Policy) was issued June 2, 2020 for an amount equal to the reserve requirement of the Water System Improvement Revenue Bonds, Series 2020 in consideration of a premium payment.
 The policies may not be cancelled or revoked prior to maturity of the underlying Bonds which is the earlier of June 1, 2040 or the date the Bonds are no longer outstanding.
 The District will pay all policy costs including any draws under the Reserve Policy, expenses and interest accrued thereon.
 The District's payment obligations with respect to policy costs are payable solely from and secured by a pledge of and a lien upon the net revenues of the District.
 For purposes of calculation of the additional bonds test and the rate covenant in the Bond Resolution, any policy costs due and owing shall be included in the debt service requirements.

-Note 13 - Refunding Revenue Bonds
+Note 14 - Refunding Revenue Bonds